 All of the whistleblower award laws follow a two-step process.
 The first is filing the initial claim or complaint with the SEC, IRS, CFTC and/or SOT.
 This filing should provide “original information” to the appropriate law enforcement agency, consisting of the information or evidence the whistleblower has necessary to trigger an investigation into AML violations or information that will help these agencies successfully prosecute persons or banks involved in money laundering.

 The second step occurs after a wrongdoer is sanctioned.
 Once an individual or company is sanctioned (i.e. pleads guilty, enters into a deferred prosecution agreement, is subjected to an administrative enforcement action, etc.), a formal reward application should be filed.
-As part of this application the whistleblower can request up to 30% of the sanctions obtained from the wrongdoer.

 All agencies have specific rules on applying for rewards, criteria for justifying an award, and specific time-requirements for filing an application.
 The AML Whistleblower Law sets forth criteria for determining the size of an award.
 The SOT is expected to adopt rules or procedures for filing award applications.